All posts

 Published on

-There are multiple trends4 driving Southeast Asia’s growth in the eCommerce market place, increasing internet penetration via smartphones and a rising middle class of young people aged under forty means there are now more people online who have more money to spend.
+There are multiple trends4 driving Asia’s growth in the eCommerce market place, increasing internet penetration via smart phones and a rising middle class of young people aged under forty means there are now more people online who have more money to spend.
 In addition, there is a shortage of major retail establishments like shopping malls in many areas.

 These trends lead them to look for a wider variety of higher quality of goods and services online.
-People also prefer overseas online stores such as Lazada and Amazon for better service such as free shipping and product return services.
-This can be seen in countries like Indonesia5 and Vietnam6.
+People also prefer overseas online stores such as Shopee, Lazada and Amazon for better service such as free shipping and product return services.

 Considering the size of the opportunity, finding a way to fulfill demand from overseas markets is worth considering.
 In order to fulfill this demand, we will look into cross-border shipping and local distribution models.